-It seems that builders slowed down the building of new homes, as evidenced by a decrease in permits issued, even before we saw this decrease in the number of new homes sold, suggesting that maybe they saw this coming.
+It seems that builders slowed down the building of new homes, as evidenced by a decrease in permits issued, even before we saw this housing market turnover of new homes sold, suggesting that maybe they saw this coming.
 It may also suggest that the price of supplies and land on which to build are rising beyond what will allow builders to make a profit.

 People are Happier Renting Than Before

 We know that more people are renting single-family homes than before.
 Changes in our culture that glorify the flexibility of renting and have led to fewer people settling down to start families or, in the least, delaying starting a family plus gaps between average incomes and the cost of living have contributed to higher demand for rentals.
 High home prices certainly don’t encourage people to buy rather than rent and may have led to an acceleration in the housing market turnover.

-When introducing Sell and Stay, EasyKnock wanted to create an alternative option within a market soon to be dominated by the single family renter.
+When introducing Sell & Stay, EasyKnock wanted to create an alternative option within a housing market turnover that is soon to be dominated by single-family renters.
 At EasyKnock we asked ourselves, how can we help a population of homeowners at a crossroads.
-Through this we created our Sell and Stay leaseback and buyback program.
+Through this, we created our Sell & Stay sale-leaseback and buyback program.

-What Do These Changes Mean for the Market?
+What Does Turnover Mean for the Housing Market?

 In the meantime, it’s likely that we’ll see prices decline just a bit if demand doesn’t continue rising as fast as it was before.
 Trends in home sales, prices, and rental statistics over the next several months will help produce a clearer picture of where the market is headed and if a housing market turnover is in the future.